If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

 Some nonprofit debt consolidation organizations, such as credit counseling agencies, offer debt relief to those who need it.
 Some services, such as general counsel, are free.
 Others, like debt management programs, come with a fee.
 Since they’re non-profit, these agencies don’t charge any fees before using their service.

-Yes, but it depends on how much you owe and how much you qualify for with a singular loan.
+Yes, but it depends on how much you owe and how much you qualify for with a single loan.
 For example, a Payday Alternative Loan 2 will only allow you to consolidate up to $2,000.
 With good credit and income, a debt consolidation loan could cover a much higher balance.